-Details of material transactions with shareholders (excluding Part VII Transfer), with persons who exercise a significant influence on the undertaking, and with members of the administrative, management or supervisory body are given below.
+Details of material transactions with shareholders, with persons who exercise a significant influence on the undertaking, and with members of the administrative, management or supervisory body are given below.

 The ultimate shareholder of SWE is the UK based Lloyds Banking Group plc, through the structure described in Section A.1 of this report.